 Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB

-This post will get more details about Windows 10 or Windows 11 Software Update Patching Options with Intune.
+This post will provide more details about Windows 10 or Windows 11 Software Update Patching Options with Intune.
 How do you patch Windows 10/11 devices managed with Intune?
-If you are interested to know more about Intune Vs SCCM And WSUS Vs WUfB Patching Method Differences?
+Are you interested in learning more about Intune Vs SCCM And WSUS Vs WUfB Patching Method Differences?

 Microsoft Software Update Patching process for Intune admins.
 Intune helps configure Windows Update for Business (WUfB) policies to patch.
 This is the simplified patch management using Intune and WUfB.